-- A. District will provide a 60-day notice. - B. District will notify CSEA President or in their absence the Chief Negotiator or in their absence the CSEA Field Representative when the change in hours are made.
-The District will consult with CSEA President if so requested. - C. The District will make no further change in the work hours for a period of 12 months from date of initial change.
+- A. The District will provide a fifteen (15) business days' notice. - B. The District will notify the CSEA President or in their absence the Chief Negotiator or in their absence the CSEA Labor Relations Representative when the change in hours are made.
+The District will consult with CSEA if so requested. - C. The intent is to maintain a consistent and permanent schedule; however, changes may be made based on District and employee need.